itsalmirr/AR-Realty-Front-end/README.md

 <br/>
 <br/>

-#AR Realty
+<h1>AR Realty</h1>

 <!-- General description -->

-#####This is the frontend part of the AR Realty project.
+<p>This is the frontend part of the AR Realty project.
 Where users can browse listings safely and fast.
-Users can create an account and after that add favorite listings and send inqueries to realtors about specific listings.
+Users can create an account and after that add favorite listings and send inqueries to realtors about specific listings.</p>